 You no longer gain weight

 Towards the end of pregnancy, weight gain tends to stop.
 Some expecting moms even lose a little weight, which is normal and doesn’t affect the baby’s birth weight.
-Though you may be losing weight because of lower levels of amniotic fluid, Your Baby is still gaining.
+Though you may be losing weight because of lower levels of amniotic fluid, Your Child is still gaining.